Graduate Deadlines & Procedures

 Applicants must meet minimum UF/College of Engineering GRE requirements.
 In addition, applicants to EES are required to meet a higher threshold: a minimum combined score of 297 (1000 using old score scale) on the verbal and quantitative sections (minimum score of 153 verbal and 144 quantitative is preferred).

 TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), MELAB (Michigan English Language Assessment Battery) or successful completion of the University of Florida’s English Language Institute program are required of all International students, unless the student’s native language is English or the student has spent at least 1 academic year in a degree-seeking program at a recognized/regionally accredited college or university in a country where English is the official language, if their attendance was in the year immediately prior to UF admission.

 The required scores are: TOEFL – paper=550, computer=213, (IBT) web=80, IELTS – 6, MELAB – 77

 - At least one year (two semesters or three quarters) of calculus.

-- Resume (optional) You may submit your resume as a supporting document.
-It should be sent directly to the department and can be sent via e-mail to firstname.lastname@example.org or it can be uploaded into your admission application if space permits.
+- Resume (optional) Applicants may submit a resume as a supporting document.
+It should be sent via e-mail to firstname.lastname@example.org or it can be uploaded into the admission application if space permits.

 NOTE: The Graduate Program Office maintains an applicant's file for only one year.
 For applicants who re-apply, an entire application package must be submitted with original documentation.